 Ishinomaki needs our support!

-This is the Ishinomori Manga Museum (石ノ森萬画館) dedicated to the manga works of Shotaro Ishinomori whose characters are spread throughout the whole city (see the photos I posted earlier of the station).
+This is the Ishinomori Manga Museum (石ノ森萬画館) dedicated to the manga works of Shotaro Ishinomori whose characters are spread throughout the whole city.

 As the museum is situated right next to the Pacific Ocean it was damaged by the tsunami as well and thus had to close its doors.

 Reconstruction work was still going on when I visited.